 - Chapters of Excellence Contest – One $500 (CAD) prize for Student Chapters and a plaque will be awarded to the “Chapter of the Year.”

 - Distinguished Lecturer Program – CIM Distinguished Lecturers are chosen on the basis of their accomplishments in scientific, technical, management, or educational activities related to the minerals industry.
 Chapters can take advantage of this program and organize a lecturer at your school.
 CIM will cover the expense of air travel and MetSoc can help the Chapter with other costs.
 Request your Distinguished Lecturer today!

-- Field Trip Subsidy – MetSoc will allocate a yearly sum of $25.00 (Canadian) per CIM student member who attends a pre-designated field trip (to a maximum of $800 per institution per year).
+- Field Trip Subsidy – MetSoc will allocate a yearly sum of $25.00 (CAD) per CIM student member who attends a pre-designated field trip (to a maximum of $800 per institution per year).
 In order to receive the funding, the Student Chapter faculty advisor must provide a list of participants along with a summary report of the field trip to the administrator at the CIM National Office.
 Funding is limited; first-come-first-served; only one cheque is issued per year per school.

 Chapter Membership: A Student Chapter waiting for approval from the CIM Board of Directors must consist of at least 10 Student Chapter members who have completed their application and whose applications have been submitted to CIM by their faculty advisor.